prasys/xls2moodle/README.md

 Further columns are ignored.

+# templates
+The script reads templates (xml_templates-folder) that were previously exported from moodle.
+If the format changes in the future this processed needs to be repeated.
+In the meantime, do not touch any of the tempalte xmls.

 ## known issues
 - latex equation code supported (?)
 - reading of data with special encoding (utf-8) currently not possible with the latest pandas version